Kilonova and progenitor properties of merger-driven gamma-ray bursts

-\abstract { Gamma-Ray Burst (GRB) prompt and afterglow emission, as well as a kilonova (KN), are the expected electromagnetic (EM) counterparts of Binary Neutron Star (BNS) and Neutron Star -- Black Hole (NSBH) mergers.
-Only one gravitational wave (GW) detected BNS merger (GW170817) has confirmed EM counterparts.
-Without a GW signal, the ejecta parameters from a KN can be used to infer the progenitor properties. } { We aim to infer the KN ejecta parameters and the progenitor properties by modeling merger-driven GRBs with a claim of KN, good data and robust redshift measurement. } { We model the afterglow and KN, and perform a Bayesian analysis, within the Nuclear physics and Multi-Messenger Astrophysics (\texttt{NMMA}) framework.
-The KN emission is modeled with the radiative transfer code \texttt{POSSIS} and for afterglow we use the \texttt{afterglowpy} library.
-In contrast to previous approaches, our methodology simultaneously models both afterglow and KN. } { We find that all GRBs in our sample have a KN, but we were unable to confirm or exclude its presence in GRB\,150101B.
+\abstract { Gamma-ray burst (GRB) prompt and afterglow emission, as well as kilonova (KN) emission, are the expected electromagnetic (EM) counterparts of binary neutron star (BNS) and neutron star-black hole (NSBH) mergers.
+Only one BNS merger (GW170817) detected on the basis of gravitational waves (GWs) has a confirmed association with EM counterparts.
+Without a GW signal, the ejecta parameters from a KN can be used to infer the progenitor properties. } { We aim to infer the KN ejecta parameters and the progenitor properties by modeling merger-driven GRBs with a claim of KN, good data, and robust redshift measurements. } { We modeled the afterglow and KN, performing a Bayesian analysis, within the Nuclear physics and Multi-Messenger Astrophysics (\texttt{NMMA}) framework.
+The KN emission is modeled with the radiative transfer code \texttt{POSSIS} and for the afterglow, we used the \texttt{afterglowpy} library.
+In contrast to previous approaches, our methodology simultaneously models both the afterglow and KN. } { We find that all GRBs in our sample have a KN, but we were unable to confirm or exclude its presence in GRB\,150101B.
 A BNS progenitor is favored for GRB\,160821B, GRB\,170817A/AT2017gfo, GRB\,211211A, and GRB\,230307A.
-For GRB\,150101B and GRB\,191019A, we obtain a slight preference for NSBH scenario, while a BNS is also viable.
-For KN emission, we find that the median wind mass $\langle M_{\rm wind}\rangle=0.027^{+0.046}_{-0.019}$ $M_{\odot}$ is larger than the dynamical $\langle M_{\rm dyn}\rangle = 0.012^{+0.007}_{-0.006}$ $M_{\odot}$.
-We find that $M_{\rm wind}$ and the beaming corrected kinetic energy of the jet can be attributed as $log(M_{\rm wind})=-20.23+0.38\,log(E_{0,J})$.
-We confirm the results of numerical simulation that $\tilde\Lambda$ increases with decrease in $\mathcal{M}_{\rm \,Chirp}$. } { Our work shows that EM modeling can be effective for probing the progenitors, and for the first time presents the progenitor properties of a sizable sample of merger-driven GRBs. }
+For GRB\,150101B and GRB\,191019A, we found a slight preference for the NSBH scenario; however, a BNS is also a viable possibility.
+For the KN emission, we see that the median wind mass $\langle M_{\rm wind}\rangle=0.027^{+0.046}_{-0.019}$ $M_{\odot}$ is higher than the dynamical $\langle M_{\rm dyn}\rangle = 0.012^{+0.007}_{-0.006}$ $M_{\odot}$.
+Finally, we find that $M_{\rm wind}$ and the collimation-corrected energy of the jet can be expressed as $log(M_{\rm wind})=-20.23+0.38\,log(E_{0,J})$.
+We confirm the results of numerical simulations, demonstrating that the mass-weighted tidal deformability, $\tilde\Lambda$, increases along with a decrease in the chirp mass, $\mathcal{M}_{\rm \,Chirp}$. } { Our results exemplify and reinforce that EM modeling is the only feasible pathway to investigate binary mergers in absence of GW observations.
+In this work, we present for the first time the binary progenitor properties of a sizable sample of merger-driven GRBs. }

 \keywords{Gamma-ray bursts -- binary mergers -- kilonova -- bayesian inference}